-Whether it's just the thing you've been searching for or something special you never knew you needed, we've compiled a few tips to help you on your treasure-hunting adventures.
+Whether it's just the thing you've been searching for or something you never knew you needed, we've compiled a few tips to help you on your treasure-hunting adventures!
+(For more info about the Route 90 Sale, click here!)

 1. Start off on the right foot.
 While you'll be doing a fair amount of driving, you'll spend an equal amount of time walking.
 Make sure to wear comfortable shoes.
 We suggest you also consider wearing (or packing) layers.
 The cool mornings quickly melt into steamy afternoons in late July.